 The Robert and Helen Bernstein Institute for Human Rights at NYU School of Law advances legal empowerment through participatory research, education, and advocacy.
 Legal Empowerment is a human rights-based methodology that centers people in their own fight for justice, and creates opportunities for people to “know, use, and shape” the laws that impact their lives.

-The Institute is thrilled to announce a Postdoctoral Researcher position to deepen and expand the Institute’s legal empowerment learning and research initiatives.
-In particular, the Postdoctoral Researcher will be dedicated to the Institute’s efforts to drive grassroots engagement in research and learning and partner with grassroots organizations to co-design and co-lead participatory legal empowerment research.
+The Institute is thrilled to announce a Research Scholar (Postdoc) position to deepen and expand the Institute’s legal empowerment learning and research initiatives.
+In particular, the Research Scholar (Postdoc) will be dedicated to the Institute’s efforts to drive grassroots engagement in research and learning and partner with grassroots organizations to co-design and co-lead participatory legal empowerment research.
 The initiatives aim to open up democratic forms of inquiry to explore what works, what matters, and what’s needed to achieve justice from the bottom-up.

 The initial appointment will be for one year, with possibility of renewal for one year.